yu0bab/vxsacademy-course-s-/26 - objects.md

     "length": 3
 };
 ```
 Weird, right?
-But back to topic, you get the properties of objects by typing the object name, a ".", and then the property you want:
+But enough blowing your mind, let's get back to getting the properties of objects.
+You get properties by typing the object name, a ".", and then the property you want, just like with ".length":
 ```js
 println(prestonsBook.title); //returns "Not so Fantastic Bugs and Where to Find Them" println(prestonsBook.author); //returns "Bobert Rossert"